Metaphorical Thinking explained

-This article describes Metaphorical Thinking in a practical way.
+Metaphorical Thinking: this article describes Metaphorical Thinking Or Thinking in Metaphors in a practical way.
+This article contains a general definition of Metaphorical Thinking, the power of a metaphorical comparison, techniques and examples.
 After reading you will understand the basics of this powerful creativity tool.
+Enjoy reading!

 A metaphor means comparing two things that in reality are not literally the same.
 This is the foundation of Metaphorical Thinking.
 Metaphors were considered a sign of genius by the Greek philosopher Aristotle.
 According to him, the individual who can perceive the similarity between two very different concepts, was intelligent and had a special gift.

-By making a metaphorical comparison between a complex problem and a recognisable situation, other people can understand what’s meant right away.
+By making a metaphorical comparison between a complex problem and a recognisable situation, other people can understand what is meant right away.

 Metaphorical Thinking might seem strange, but eventually it will lead to more insight.
 Thinking in metaphors brings other solutions to the surface.